About Me

 Where it all began.

 Those years weren't just about carpentry.
 They were about learning to see.
-To look at a worn edge, an honest proportion, a piece with real weight — and know immediately that it had more to give.
+To look at a worn edge, an honest proportion, a piece with real weight and know immediately that it had more to give.

 Building someone else's vision.

+I walked away from corporate and founded Recast Collection Studios.
 Every job site I worked as a teenager.
 Every weekend project.
-Every piece I couldn't stop myself from looking at twice — wondering what it could become.
+Every piece I couldn't stop myself from looking at twice, wondering what it could become.
 All of it was leading here.